 The secret is HomeVestors®’ nationally-known and trusted “We Buy Ugly Houses®” ad campaign, which has been marketing to homeowners across the country since 1996.
 Through television, radio, and print, motivated sellers in financial distress have learned who to contact when they need “solutions for their ugly situation®”—franchisees like me.
 So, I get easy access to off-market leads by being a part of an established brand that homeowners already trust.
 My job, then, is to keep their trust by offering a fair deal that not only helps to build my property portfolio, but that also prevents their circumstances from getting any uglier.
 And, if you’re as new at investing as Bridget is, HomeVestors will also teach you how to do it.

-Get in on the secret for finding great off-market properties.
+Get in on the secret for finding great off-market real estate deals.
 Contact HomeVestors today to become a better investor who finds the best deals.

 Each franchise office is independently owned and operated.